Tutz26/AtariAI_Gym_Assault/README.md

 pip install -r requirements.txt
 ```

-You will need Python 3.8 installed
+You will need Python 3.8

 ### Instructions

-To run the project you might use the following command (That will start to train the AI to play pong from scratch)
+To run the project you may use the following command (That will start to train the AI to play pong from scratch)

 ```
 python main.py